How to Effectively Use User Agents for Web Scraping

 print(user_agents)

-Here, we send a request to the target website and wrap the HTML into a BeautifulSoup's soup object.
-We then search for all user agent strings on the page and return the result.
+Here, we send a request to the target website and parse the HTML with BeautifulSoup to extract all user agent strings on the page.
 Here is what we got:

 Output result